telliott99/MyMath2/vectors/vectors-planes.rst

     \mathbf{N} = \langle 1, 1, 1 \rangle

-Now this normal vector does not describe one plane but a family of planes that are parallel to one another.
-To specify the plane with our three points, we also need a single point in the plane.
+This normal vector does not describe one single plane but rather a family of planes that are parallel to one another.
+To specify a unique plane that contains these three points, we also need a fixed point in the plane.
 Let's take :math:`P = (1,0,0)`.

 All the points in the plane have coordinates :math:`x,y,z` *such that*, the vector from :math:`P` to :math:`(x,y,z)` is perpendicular to :math:`\mathbf{N}`.
 That is, the dot product with :math:`\mathbf{N}` must be equal to zero.
-Writing this out, the vector is:
+Writing this out, the general vector in the plane is:

 .. math::